infantiablue/techika/src/blog/posts/2021-01-16-build-hackernews-reader-vuejs-tailwind-p2.md

 ---
-title: Build the HackerNews Reader with VueJS 3 — Part 2, with Dark mode supported
+title: Build the HackerNews Reader with VueJS 3 — Part 2, with Dark mode implemented
-description: Step by step, with detailed explanations, to build the HackerNews Reader using Vue 3, Vite 2, VueX 4 & Tailwind, with the implementation of dark mode.
+description: Step by step, with detailed explanations, to build the HackerNews Reader using Vue 3, Vite 2, VueX 4 & Tailwind, with the implementation of dark mode and more.
 author: Truong Phan
 type: article
 image: /media/vhnews-tutorials-p2/banner.jpg
 date: 2021-01-16
 tags:
+  - tutorial
   - vuepress
   - vuejs
   - taildwind